A whitepaper for AI engineers

 What Is a Context Constructor?

-Treating the third layer as glue has consequences.
-In March, a16z partners Jason Cui and Jennifer Li argued that "data and analytics agents are essentially useless without the right context."
-MIT NANDA's 2025 study put a number on the failure mode: 95% of enterprise AI pilots returned no measurable ROI.
+The cost is visible in the data. a16z partners Jason Cui and Jennifer Li argued in March that "data and analytics agents are essentially useless without the right context."
+MIT NANDA's 2025 study put a number on it: 95% of enterprise AI pilots returned no measurable ROI.
 The post-mortems converged on the same diagnosis.
-The models were competent.
-The harnesses were competent.
-The data was there.
-What was missing was the layer that turned that data into something an agent could actually use, consistently, on the call.
+The models, harnesses, and data were fine.
+The context layer wiring them together was not.

 Part One